pirl/pirl/README.md

    itself one level deeper into a `testnet` subfolder (`~/.pirl/testnet` on Linux).
 Note, on OSX and Linux this also means that attaching to a running testnet node requires the use of a custom endpoint since `pirl attach` will try to attach to a production node endpoint by default.
 E.g.
-   `geth attach <datadir>/testnet/pirl.ipc`.
+   `pirl attach <datadir>/testnet/pirl.ipc`.
 Windows users are not affected by this.
  * Instead of connecting the main Ethereum network, the client will connect to the test network, which uses different P2P bootnodes, different network IDs and genesis states.